lilbutsa/JIM-Immobilized-Microscopy-Suite/docs/tut_1_single_channel.rst

 To determine the correct value to use for the cutoff we first want to turn all of the filters off.
 To do all this set:
-left = 0
+Min. dist. from left edge = 0
-right = 0
+Min. dist. from right edge = 0
-top = 0
+Min. dist. from top edge = 0
-bottom = 0
+Min. dist. from bottom edge = 0
-minCount = -1
+Min. pixel count = -1
-maxCount =10000000
+Max. pixel count =10000000
-minEccentricity = -0.1;
+Min. eccentricity = -0.1;
-maxEccentricity = 1.1;
+Max. eccentricity = 1.1;
-minLength = 0;
+Min. length = 0;
-maxLength = 10000000
+Max. length = 10000000
-maxDistFromLinear = 10000000
+Max. dist. from linear = 10000000
+Min. separation = -1;

-We can also adjust the detection image to give good contrast by setting: displayMin = 0;
+For matlab, we can also adjust the detection image to give good contrast by setting: displayMin = 0;
 displayMax = 3;